pranav1414/Langchain_Deflection_Agent/README.md

 Session metrics reset on Streamlit restart.
 Deflection rate is calculated from the current session only with no persistence.
 The production fix is a PostgreSQL or Redis store for metrics persistence across sessions.

 Tier 3 questions receive immediate escalation with no attempt to surface related documentation.
 The production improvement would be surfacing related docs as context while still escalating, so the user has something useful while they wait.

+## What I would change next

+Adding KB coverage for low-scoring categories is the immediate priority, specifically installation guides, a StateGraph definition article, and more conditional edge examples.
+Running the eval three times and averaging scores would reduce LLM judge variance, which is a known limitation of single-pass evaluation.
+Replacing static scraping with Playwright would give 10 to 15 real chunks per page instead of the current 1.
+Adding category-specific retrieval prompts would improve precision.
+Automating KB updates from resolved escalation traces in LangSmith would close the feedback loop completely without manual intervention.

 ---